matterandvoid-space/subscriptions/README.md

 The reg-sub API is the same as in re-frame (the subscription handlers are stored in a global var, but this can be easily changed if you desire, and then the API becomes: `(reg-sub your-registry-value :hello (fn [db] (:hello db)))`)

-The difference from upstream is when you invoke `(subscribe)` you pass in the root of the subscription DAG:
+The difference from upstream re-frame is when you invoke `(subscribe)` you pass in the root of the subscription directed acyclic graph:
 ```clojure
 (subscribe (reagent.ratom/atom {:hello 200}) [:hello])
 ```